 Impulse was a demo crew assembled from various parts of Sweden, focused on creating demos and games for the Atari platform.

-Impulse was founded in 1991 by Johan and Reine during the golden age of demo programming, back when the Vertical Blank Interrupt was worshipped as a modern Demeter.
+Impulse was founded in 1991 by Johan and Reine during the golden age of demo programming, back when the Vertical Blank Interrupt was worshiped as a modern Demeter.
 However, reasons for the name are since long ago lost in the mists of Scandinavia.

 The crew was later expanded as other computer enthusiasts joined the ranks.
-During the years we did some heavy coding, groovy graphics, wierd demos and strange games.
+During the years we did some heavy coding, groovy graphics, weird demos and strange games.
 Not to mention the fierce coke bottle fights, lethal football tournaments and video recording sessions.
 But most of all, we did have fun.
 A lot of fun.

 We also attended a lot of computer conventions where we met funny people, fought in the competitions and terrorized the surroundings with bicycle pumps.
 Just a normal day on the job.

 The last official release of Impulse was the game Corsair in 1997.